S-a-m-K/heart_disease_prediction/README.md

 Get a first look at the individual columns

-Check the set for zero or unrealistic values, empty cells ​​and correct information.
-I Found some interesting things.
+Check the set for null values, empty cells and unrealistic values.

 <img width="651" alt="image" src="https://github.com/user-attachments/assets/a57195c0-9fca-4542-be50-511123df98c1">